South Fremantle Solar Farm

 Proponent assessing feasibility

-South Fremantle Solar Farm is currently at this stageEpuron continuing to review funding options and power purchase agreement feasibility.
+South Fremantle Solar Farm has finished this stageEpuron continuing to review funding options and power purchase agreement feasibility.

 More information on whether the project is likely to proceed is expected by end 2021.